gabrielifeliz/CMSC140_Project_5/README.md

 - Conditions (if-else)
 - Loops (while, for)
 - Functions
-- Creating and writing to a new file
+- Creating and Writing to a New File

 Date of Completion: 11/14/2017